nodeup/transcriptions/53-a-very-meta-show.md

 1:24:00 - **Daniel Shaw**: Cliff?

 1:24:02 - **Cliff Subagio**: I'd like to plug the [Melbourne NodeJS Meetup](http://www.meetup.com/MelbNodeJS/).
 The next meetup is actually in thirteen hours.
 I don't know if there is any Australian listening live at the moment.
-Another one I'd like to plug is the Australian Polyhack crew - we're #polyhack on Freenode.
+Another one I'd like to plug is the Australian Polyhack crew - we're #polyhack on freenode.
 We're talking about mostly node but there are other things like Go, Erlang, and other good stuff.

 1:24:37 - **Daniel Shaw**: Cliff was up at 4 A.M.
 He was up late so if you're at the meetup and see him, give him a hug because he's representing the community.
 I'm going to my plug for [The Node Firm](http://thenodefirm.com/).
 They provide strategic consulting, training, and support for business, enterprise, and Fortune 1000 companies.
 They've been instrumental in saving some very large high-profile projects and getting them back on track through strategy, code review, and execution planning.
 So if you're building node and your business or team needs help, then please reach out to The Node Firm.

 Alright, thanks guys.
 Thanks to Erik, Nizar, Matt, Cliff.
 Thank you all for joining us for [a very meta NodeUp](http://nodeup.com/fiftythree).
 I hope everyone enjoyed this show and this chance to reflect on where we are, what we've gone through, and talk about how we can do better in the future.
 I invite everyone to leave a review on [iTunes](https://itunes.apple.com/us/podcast/nodeup/id447667314?mt=2).
 It helps bump up our relevance, and people searching for node on iTunes will find us through that.
 Even if you don't listen to NodeUp on iTunes, we'd appreciate it if you click through there and subscribe.
 It's an important ingest point.
 Follow [@nodeup](https://twitter.com/nodeup) on Twitter.
 Right now, our sponsor slots are full, but please reach out to [nodeup@gmail.com](mailto:nodeup@gmail.com) if you want some more information about sponsoring NodeUp in the future.
 Thanks again, guys, it was a great show and great to have you.